bloovis/csup/guide/content/docs/advancedusage/Hooks.md

 The forward attribution can be customized in the `forward-attribution` hook.
-Csup sends the hook a line containing the message's author, followed by a line containing the message's timestamp (number seconds since the Epoch).
+Csup sends the hook a line containing the message's author, followed by a line containing the message's timestamp (number of seconds since the Epoch).
 The hook responds by outputting two lines: the text of the begin line and the text of the end line.

-Here is a sample `~/.csup/forward-attribution` hook:
+Here is a sample `~/.csup/hooks/forward-attribution` hook:

 ```
 #!/usr/bin/env ruby